mikemartinez99/RGenEDA/README.md

 # Genomic Explotatory Data Analysis in R

+**Unified, reproducible frameworks for genomic exploratory data analyses.**

 ![status](https://img.shields.io/badge/status-in--development-orange)
 ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)
 ![R Version](https://img.shields.io/badge/R-4.4.3-blue)

-🚧 **RGenEDA is currently undergoing development to accomodate S4 objects to greatly streamline usage.
-Documentation and vignettes will be updated accordingly.** 🚧

-Unified, reproducible frameworks for genomic exploratory data analyses.
+## 🚧 Development

+RGenEDA is currently under development.
+If there is a feature you would like implemented, please submit a feature request on the Issues page or submit a pull request!

 ![Alt text](img/examples.png)